Q: Are there changes in the Medicare Part D prescription drug coverage for 2019?

 By 2020, there will no longer be a donut hole for generic drugs either — beneficiaries with standard plan designs will simply pay 25 percent of their medication costs until they reach the catastrophic coverage level.

 What happens to the donut hole under the Trump Administration?

 As with everything about the ACA, there is controversy over whether the donut hole should continue to be closed.
 Some people think the donut hole is a good thing, and that we should go back to the way it was pre-ACA, when seniors paid the full cost of their medications while in the donut hole.
 Others think that closing the donut hole is an essential goal for healthcare reform.

 Your thoughts on this issue might depend on how expensive your medications are, the type of Part D plan you have, and your income level.
-If you have concerns about the future of the donut hole — and whether it will continue to be closed or not — under the Trump Administration, reach out to your Representative and Senators to ensure that your voice is heard.
+If you have concerns about drug costs for Medicare beneficiaries, reach out to your Representative and Senators to ensure that your voice is heard.